 Figures 5 and 6 compare the current numbers of total daily boaters with river use in 1996.
-Record high numbers of total daily boaters were recorded in 1996, and those records eventually established the thresholds for this carrying capacity indicator.
-For the reader's reference, the top values on the y-axis in figures 5 and 6 are set at the threshold for total daily boaters on the Gorge and Chili Bar Runs.
+Record high numbers of total daily boaters were recorded in 1996, and those records eventually established the thresholds for the carrying capacity indicator.
+The top values on the y-axis in figures 5 and 6 are set at the threshold for total daily boaters on the Gorge and Chili Bar Runs.